thundra-io/thundra-agent-python/README.md

 Instead, you can [setup async monitoring](https://docs.thundra.io/docs/how-to-setup-async-monitoring) in **2 minutes** and monitor your lambda functions with **zero overhead**!

 ## Log Plugin
-Log plugin is added by default, but in order to enable it, you should add ThundraLogHandler to your logger.
+Log plugin is added by default, but in order to enable it, you should add `ThundraLogHandler` to your logger.

 You can either add it via logging.conf or add during getting logger object.

-#### Configure via logging.conf
+#### Configurepy tes via logging.conf
 An example of configuration file is as follows:

 ```